-To use Performance Toolkit to work with a formatted output collector (such as OMEGAMON XE on z/VM and Linux), you must set up Perfkit to collect z/VM data and then write it to a discontiguous shared segment (DCSS).
-This DCSS must be defined to z/VM prior to use by either Perfkit or by the monitoring agent.
+To use Performance Toolkit to work with a formatted output collector (such as OMEGAMON XE on z/VM and Linux), you must set up Performance Toolkit to collect z/VM data and then write it to a discontiguous shared segment (DCSS).
+This DCSS must be defined to z/VM prior to use by Performance Toolkit or by the monitoring agent.